wez/wezterm/README.md

 - [x] Runs on Linux with XCB
 - [x] Scrollback (use mouse wheel and Shift Page{Up|Down})
 - [x] True Color support
-- [x] Color Emoji and font fallback (Note: currently assumes you have the Operator font!)
+- [x] Color Emoji and font fallback
 - [x] Paste selection via Shift-Insert
 - [ ] xterm style selection of text with mouse
 - [ ] Configuration file to specify fonts and colors